Ty Saunders will suit up next baseball season for the University of Portland.

 Saunders prepared well for this season.

-He said during the offseason he spent every day in the batting cage.
+He said during the offseason he spent every day in the hitting cage.

 That work ethic didn’t go unnoticed.